nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. `n/` or `p/`

-* `< >` - represent parameters that are supplied by the user.
+* `< >` - represents the details of the entry that are supplied by the user.
-  e.g. `add n/<name>, where <name>` is just the name of the parameter and users can input `add n/John Doe`. <br>
+  e.g. `add n/<name>, where <name>` is just the name of the detail and users can input `add n/John Doe`. <br>

-* `[ ]` - represent parameters that are optional.
+* `[ ]` - represents the details of the entry that are optional.
         e.g `n/<name> [#/<tag>]`, users can input `add n/John Doe` or `n/John Doe #/male`.

-* Users can input parameters of prefixes in any order.
+* Users can input the values of prefixes in any order.
   e.g. `nok <index> n/<name> p/<phone>`, users can either input `nok 2 n/John Doe p/91234567` or `nok 2 n/John Doe p/91234567`.
   However, `nok n/John Doe p/91234567 2` where the `<index>` is at the end of the input, is not a valid command.

-* Extra input from the user for commands that do not take in parameters will be ignored.
+* Extra input from the user for commands that do not require additional details will be ignored.
-  e.g. the `clear` command does not have any other parameters, thus the user input `clear asdfghjkl` is logically the same as if the user typed in `clear`.
+  e.g. the `clear` command does not have any other details to be added, thus typing in `clear asdfghjkl` into the command box is exactly the same as if you enter `clear`.

 </div>